Eco Artist in Jordan : Plastic will live 'forever' we won't

-Graduated with a bachelor's in Art Education and Master’s degree in Studio Arts at SACI College of Art & Design in Florence, my passion is about reaching to hearts and minds by transforming trash to art in a way that challenges our consumer’s behavior and the waste we generate.
+Graduated with a bachelor's in Art Education and a Master’s degree in Studio Arts at SACI College of Art & Design in Florence, my passion is about reaching to hearts and minds by transforming trash into art in a way that challenges our consumer’s behavior and the waste we generate.

 If my main focus is on plastic pollution in Jordan's urban and natural environments (Wadis, seasides, deserts), the time I spent in Europe gave me the opportunity to design, build and document sensorial installations about other themes that are close to my heart such as feminism and the Arabic cultural identity.
 I have also had the chance to run art therapy programs for vulnerable communities in Greece.